sarantium/fictionideas/docs/productivity.md

     Productivity and creativity agents enhance each other through shared workflows

-The core insight is that creative and product management processes and patterns both rely on overlapping agentic workflows.
+The core insight is that creative and productive processes and patterns both rely on overlapping agentic workflows.
 This is particlarly true when focusing - as I am - on the **intersection of AI-generated science fiction and fantasy microworlds and product ideas**.

-I believe the speed, cost and quality improvments offered by agents also starts to reposition the role of product managers from always saying no amidst scarcity to starting to say yes amidst abundance<sup>[2](https://x.com/clairevo/status/1774451083622191400)<sup>.
+I believe the speed, cost and quality improvements offered by agents also starts to reposition the role of product managers from saying no amidst scarcity to saying yes amidst abundance<sup>[2](https://x.com/clairevo/status/1774451083622191400)<sup>.

 ## One Hour PM